astrolabsoftware/spark-lsst/Spectractor/README.md

 For Spark, among the 14 min (user time), 8 min were dedicated to raw I/O and computation and the rest was spent in latency or queries to external DB.

 For the MPI version of Spectractor, see [here](https://github.com/astrolabsoftware/spark-lsst/tree/master/Spectractor/mpi).

+_* Reported times varied by +/- 10% depending on the machine status._